 Simply enter your basic tax information -- income, deductions and dependents -- and this free app for Android phones will break your tax bill down into every major and minor government expense.
 If you pay $8,500 in federal taxes annually, then $1,500 of that will go to Social Security, over $1,000 to Medicare and almost $900 to the Department of Defense.
 You might be surprised to see that only $185 goes to public K-12 education, but more than $400 is spent covering the interest on our national debt.

-For lots more information about income taxes, the Internal Revenue Service and how to survive tax day, explore the links on the next page.
+For lots more information about income taxes, the Internal Revenue Service and how to survive tax day, explore the links below.

 - Cabebe, Jaymar.
 CNET.
 "Get a jump on your taxes with these TurboTax-powered apps."
 February 24, 2012 (March 10, 2012.) http://download.cnet.com/tax-guide/

 - H&R Block.
 Google Play.
 "H&R Block at Home 1040EZ."
 (March 10, 2012.) https://play.google.com/store/apps/details?id=com.hrblock.AtHome_1040EZ&feature=search_result#?t=W251bGwsMSwyLDEsImNvbS5ocmJsb2NrLkF0SG9tZV8xMDQwRVoiXQ..